Jack-Edwards/media-backup/readme.md

 Command-line interface to help backup and maintain your media libraries.

 ## Intended Use-Cases
-* Automatically. backup new files from the 'source' location to the 'backup' location
+* Automatically backup new files from the 'source' location to the 'backup' location
 * Automatically perform 'safe' maintenance operations, including removal of empty directories.
 * Automatically verify the integrity of a media file has not changed since the last backup.
 * Get notified when the integrity of a media file has changed and choose how to proceed.